Brian Gowins

-Brian Gowins (born June 3, 1976) is an American former professional football placekicker who played eight seasons in the Arena Football League (AFL) with the Grand Rapids Rampage, Las Vegas Gladiators, and Orlando Predators.
+Brian Gowins (born June 3, 1976) is an American former professional football player who was a placekicker for eight seasons in the Arena Football League (AFL) with the Grand Rapids Rampage, Las Vegas Gladiators, and Orlando Predators.
 He played college football at Northwestern University and was named first-team All-Big Ten as a junior in 1997.
 He signed with the Detroit Lions in 1999 after going undrafted.
 Gowins later played in two games for the Chicago Bears of the National Football League (NFL) in 1999.
 He then played in the AFL from 2000 to 2008, primarily with the Grand Rapids Rampage.
 In 2000, he was named to the AFL All-Rookie Team after setting the league's single-season rookie record for field goals.
 In 2001, he earned AFL Kicker of the Year and second-team All-Arena honors while helping Grand Rapids win ArenaBowl XV.

 Early life

 Brian Gowins was born on June 3, 1976, in Birmingham, Alabama.
 He played high school football at Shades Valley High School in Irondale, Alabama, and earned first-team all-state honors his senior year in 1993.
 He was also an all-state soccer player growing up.